Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

 ## Version 2:  Friends of friends

-* Widen the circle of invitees to other people we know interested in the field. see Blog: [[2.
-Mapping the thinking tool landscape]] & [[3.
-Why you probably won’t use that thinking tool the same way as anyone else]]
+* Widen the circle of invitees to other people we know interested in the field
 * assess interest, support submitters, refine site, system & documentation

 We might do this several times before the site is ready for...